SarangShrivastava/SarangShrivastava.github.io/directory.md

 The determination of the reading sequence of text is fundamental to document understanding.
 This problem is easily solved in pages where the text is organized into a sequence of lines and vertical alignment runs the height of the page (producing multiple columns which can be read from left to right).
-This is a situation -- the directory page parsing problem -- where information is presented on the page in an irregular, visually-organized, two-dimensional format.
+We will talk about a situation -- the directory page parsing problem -- where information is presented on the page in an irregular, visually-organized, two-dimensional format.
 Directory pages are fairly common in financial prospectuses and carry information about organizations, their addresses and relationships that is key to business tasks in client onboarding.
 Interestingly, directory pages